 Erythronium multiscapideum (Kellogg) A.Nelson & P.B.Kennedy (note: spelling of species name corrected from earlier common, but incorrect spelling, Erythronium multiscapoideum, used in many reference books) is native to the wooded slopes in the foothills of the Sierra Nevada of California.
 It has become a good garden plant and one of the first western species to bloom with white flowers with a yellow center.
 Photos #1-3 by Mary Sue Ittner below show a back view with multiple stems which is one of the distinguishing characteristics and the leaves and more flower pictures.
 Photo #4 was taken by Arnold Trachtenberg.
 Photo #5 was contributed by the UC Botanical Garden showing a nice clump in bloom.

-Erythronium oregonum Applegate is native from southwest British Columbia to Oregon and is known as the white fawn lily.
+Erythronium oregonum Applegate is native from southwest British Columbia to northwest California and is known as the white fawn lily.
 It has slightly recurved white flowers with golden central markings and anthers nod above mottled green strap leaves.
 It grows to 20 cm (8") and is hardy to Zone 6.
 Photos 1 and 2 from Paige Woodward.
-Photo 3 of seed by David Pilling.
+Photo 3 taken by Jill Peterson where it was flowering in mass in April near old St. Mary's church in Metchosin, Canada.
+Photo 4 of seed by David Pilling.

 Photos by Ian Young.
 Second photo of Erythronium oregonum subsp. leucandrum.